 - The School Division is required to rank all of the projects, but that does not mean that the projects will proceed in that order.
 For instance, a modernization project, which is a renovation of an existing facility, may move forward before the construction of a new school.
 This could be due to a variety of factors, including cost.
 As well, it is possible for priorities to shift, particularly if there are emergent issues that increase or decrease the urgency of a particular project.

 If you have any questions about the Northern Lights Public Schools Three-Year and 10-Year Capital Plans, please feel free to contact our Division Office in Bonnyville.

 With respect to the three-year capital plan, NLPS held steady with the priorities listed from the prior year and continues to advocate for a replacement school for the NLPS number one priority, Vera M. Welsh Elementary School.
-The only exception was that Iron River School modernization was removed as a priority, as work was completed in house.
-Continued efforts to develop an application for a school on the Buffalo Lake Metis Settlement continued, with the Metis Settlement allocating space for a replacement for Caslan School, to be located on the Settlement.
+The priority of NLPS was broadened to include a Lac La Biche solution for all three school divisions operating in the community.
+This required ongoing consultation and collaboration of the Board of Trustees and Administration with the local sister boards.

 Enrolment increases over the past several years in the City of Cold Lake have caused utilization pressures on four schools in city, while two schools are operating well below capacity.
 The extent of the pressures is such that in 2023- 24 we anticipate that two schools would be at or near capacity, with two more following very close behind.
 Therefore, a process to reconfigure all the schools in the City was embarked upon.
 In 2019-20, a committee was struck made up of parent representatives and the principals of each school.
 The committee’s mandate was to determine options to take to the larger community for public consultation, with the intent of seeking Board approval at the end of a one to two year process.
 The committee work was completed in February and public consultations were planned, but due to the pandemic, the consultations were shelved until the fall.